 We are determined and confident that with a pathway throughout the Academy to the First Team, we will have a similar sense of pride in the players who will play for Fulham in the Premier League.
 I left Liverpool to come to Fulham for job satisfaction and so far I have not been disappointed and I know Huw and Steve feel the same as part of the Academy here.

-The Academy Under-18s have won the Barclays U18 Premier League title for the last two seasons in succession, having been runner-up the previous season.
-As Premier League champions we went to the Dallas Cup last Easter as the Premier League representatives and came away as winners of the prestigious trophy.
+The Academy Under-18s have won the Barclays U18 Premier League title for the last two seasons in succession, having been runner-up the previous term.
+As Premier League champions we went to the Dallas Cup in 2013 as the Premier League representatives and came away as winners of the prestigious trophy.

 While everyone is delighted with these achievements and those of our players, our aim as an Academy is to produce players to play First Team football for the Club.
 Failing that, we hope that they are able to fulfil their potential and have a career in football.